 1. Long term forecasting of El Niño events via dynamic factor simulations, by M. Li, S.J.
 Koopman, R. Lit, and D. Petrova, Journal of Econometrics, Volumn 209, forthcoming.
 Latest working paper;

 2. Forecasting economic time series using score-driven models with mixed-data sampling, by P. Gorgi, S.J.
-Koopman and M. Li, International Journal of Forecasting, Volume 34, forthcoming.
+Koopman and M. Li, International Journal of Forecasting, Volume 34, in press.
 Latest working paper;

 1. Unobserved components and stochastic volatility in U.S. Inflation: Estimation and signal extraction, by M. Li and S.J.
 Koopman, R&R Journal of Applied Econometrics.
 Paper; Tinbergen Institute Discussion Paper: TI2018-027/III.